Is my HOTBIN aeration mesh blocked?

 Wednesday, 3 October 2012 | HOTBIN Composting

-If the mesh plate is constantly fully blocked, please check your HOTBIN is level.
+Note: If the mesh plate is frequently fully blocked, please check your HOTBIN is level.
 When tipped forward, the water and silt will collect behind the grill not in the reservoir as required.